Ocean Park Hong Kong: Bottlenose dolphin

+Javanese cownose ray

+On 23 April 2023, Ocean Park became the first in the world to successfully breed the Javanese cownose ray (Rhinoptera javanica) via artificial insemination.
+The species is considered endangered according to the IUCN Red List.
+According to a senior veterinarian at the park, artificial reproduction techniques were considered as the park's cownose rays had poor success with reproduction and were sometimes born dead.

+The project began in late 2021 when the park selected three non-pregnant female rays, which were then housed together in the absence of males.
+The female rays were eventually inseminated in February 2022 using semen from two male rays.
+The semen was first diluted with a special solution and then preserved at -4 C. As the rays' blood test results could be distorted from stress, the team involved had trained its rays to voluntarily accept ultrasound check-up scans instead of relying on sedation; the senior vet revealed that the park's staff used to chase its rays with nets 15 years prior.
+One female ray was born following 61 weeks of gestation, longer than the 47–53 weeks typical of its species.
+The birth was later confirmed to have resulted from the artificial insemination and not from parthoenogensis.

+Named "April" after her birth month, the female ray turned eight months old in December 2023, and is publicly exhibited with a male ray in the park's shark and ray pool.
+The park intends on extending the breeding program to other elasmobranchs.

 Criticism

 Ocean Park has been criticised by wildlife advocates for certain practices including the wild capture of large sea animals, such as dolphins and orca, and the presentation of shows featuring such animals performing.
 Opponents have highlighted their views on international "Empty the Tanks" day – a non-violent multinational demonstration that aims to end the capture and sale of wild dolphins to marine parks, where the creatures are said to die younger and breed much less.
 There is concern for the psychological state of the mammals alongside their physiological needs.
 And the advocates say it sends the wrong message, not only to visitors but also to marine parks in mainland China, which, if they copied the Park's practices, could have a significant impact on wild populations.

-Ocean Park has posted HK$31.8 million deficit in the financial year ending 30 June 2021, despite receiving HK$1.45 billion government funding.